whitneyburton/portfolios/templates/BEM1_template.md

-# First Last - M1 Portfolio
+# cameron johnson - M1 Portfolio

 ## Areas of Emphasis

 What did you set out to accomplish this module?
 Were you successful?

 What did you struggle most with this module?
 What did you learn from that struggle?